azhou555/naturefy-theme/README.md

 - Deep blue-black backgrounds that evoke ocean depths
 - Bright, contrasting colors: soft greens, light yellows, blues, whites, and soft pinks
 - Optimized syntax highlighting with excellent readability
-- Dreamy pink terminal text for an immersive underwater coding experience
+- Dreamy pink terminal text for an immersive and ethereal underwater coding experience
+- Recommended for coders who enjoy a pop of color

 ### 🌿 Botany
 Experience the tranquility of nature with this earthy dark theme featuring: